Bassadanza/java-junior/README.md

 - for/do/while/foreach
 - Procedure Metrics: CC

-## Course Project Iteration 02: Logger Library
+## Course Project Iteration 02: logger Library
 - Read and analyse specification as tests for this iteration in *src/test*
 - Uncomment specification cases
 - Implement features needed